amlalejini/alife-2024-phylo-tutorial/README.md

 - Intro to phylogenies and lineages
 - What can phylogenies do for you?
 - Guided coding challenges (incorporating phylogeny tracking into an ALife system + saving and analyzing phylogeny data)
+- Discuss potential for those interested in collaborating on a workshop report

 ## When & Where

 This tutorial session is organized as part of the [2024 Conference on Artificial Life](https://2024.alife.org/index.html), held July 22-26 in Copenhagen, Denmark.

 Time and room assignment can be found in the conference program: <https://2024.alife.org/program.html>.

+## Workshop report

+If a critical mass of participants are interested, we will organize a workshop report reviewing how Phylogenies are currently used by participants' ALife systems as well as open questions / future challenges for phylogenetic analysis in ALife.

 ## Organizers